ziglang/glibc-abi-tool/README.md

   - u8 patch
 - u8 number of targets (20).
 For each:
   - null-terminated target triple
-- u16 number of functions (3970).
-For each:
+- u16 number of function inclusions (4300)
-  - null-terminated symbol name
+  - null-terminated symbol name (not repeated for same-symbol inclusions)
   - Set of Unsized Inclusions
-- u16 number of objects which are 4 bytes (26233).
-For each:
-  - null-terminated symbol name
-  - Set of Unsized Inclusions
-- u16 number of objects which are 8 bytes (8323).
-For each:
-  - null-terminated symbol name
-  - Set of Unsized Inclusions
-- u16 number of objects which are not 4 or 8 bytes (16429).
-For each:
+- u16 number of object inclusion sets (105)
-  - null-terminated symbol name
+  - null-terminated symbol name (not repeated for same-symbol inclusions)
   - Set of Sized Inclusions

 Set of Unsized Inclusions: